JinseongP/notion2githubpages/README.md

 ### :star: Updates
 1. v0.1: implementation of basic functions (may not work for every situation)
-2. v0.2(will be updated): image size, code blocks, callout
+2. v0.2(will be updated): image size, code blocks, callout, 한글 제목